-Lycoming County Comprehensive Recreation, Parks, & Open Space/Greenway Plan without sacrificing the economic goals of the community.
+Lycoming County Comprehensive Recreation, Parks, & Open Space/Greenway Plan

+Open space management plans are designed to protect the natural environment of the community.
+They describe how the community will manage woodlands, grasslands, and trails without sacrificing the economic goals of the community.
 These areas are most widely used for recreational purposes, but also serve as the primary habitat for a number of species of plants and animals.